kaiokincaid/renpy/README.md

-# renpy stuff here!
+# first ren.py project!
-messing around with things on renpy! no big projects, usually just shitpost games and figuring how to use renpy and just how to code in general.
+this project is more of a shitpost than an actual game. i was learning how to use ren.py